Series: 200 Administrative Services

 Procedures:

 Freedom of expression is vital to JCCC’s shared goal of pursuit of knowledge.
 JCCC supports the right of all members of the campus community to explore new ideas and learn from one another through exercising their First Amendment rights of free speech on the JCCC campus.
 While the College respects these rights, JCCC encourages individuals to be guided by principles of civil decency.
-The First Amendment to the United States Constitution does not protect conduct that threatens the health, safety or welfare of persons.
+The First Amendment to the United States Constitution does not protect conduct that threatens the health or safety of persons.

-JCCC recognizes that campuses are a marketplace of ideas.
+I. Scheduled Expressive ActivityJCCC recognizes that campuses are a marketplace of ideas.
 Scheduled Expressive Activity enables the College to ensure Participants’ safety and assist organizers, so the event takes place in a constructive and peaceable manner without disrupting the normal functioning of the College.
-This also allows for such activity to be pre-approved to be held at a specific location on campus, which will ensure that the location is reserved specifically for such expressive activity.
+This also allows for such activity to be pre-approved to be held at a specific location on campus, which will ensure that the location is reserved specifically for such Expressive Activity.

 Additionally, an occurrence of Expressive Activity or an event on campus may invite another form of Expressive Activity by individuals with differing viewpoints.
-If Expressive Activities combine to become disruptive, the College reserves the right to relocate one or both Expressive Activities or to maintain a perimeter to promote physical safety or to otherwise address concerns identified in Section IV Reasonable Restrictions.
+If Expressive Activities combine to become disruptive, the College reserves the right to relocate one or all Expressive Activities or to maintain a perimeter to promote physical safety or to otherwise address concerns identified in Section IV Reasonable Restrictions.

 III.
 Location

-JCCC has determined the following locations to be pre-approved for Expressive Activity.
+JCCC has determined the following locations to be pre-approved for Expressive Activity:

-• COM Plaza: the outdoor plaza south of the Commons Building (COM) and Student Center (SC) and north of the Campus Services Building (CSB) and Welding, Construction, Machining Technology (WCMT)
+- COM Plaza: the outdoor plaza south of the Commons Building (COM) and Student Center (SC) and north of the Campus Services Building (CSB) and Welding, Construction, Machining Technology (WCMT)

-• Fountain Square: the outdoor square south of the Office and Classroom Building (OCB) and north of Science Building (SCI)
+- Fountain Square: the outdoor square south of the Office and Classroom Building (OCB) and north of Science Building (SCI)

-• Regnier Lawn: the lawn south of the Regnier Center (RC) and north of the Fine Arts & Design Studios (FADS)
+- Regnier Lawn: the lawn south of the Regnier Center (RC) and north of the Fine Arts & Design Studios (FADS)

-• Brick Plaza south of the Midwest Trust Center (MTC) and north of the Library (LIB)
+- Brick Plaza south of the Midwest Trust Center (MTC) and north of the Library (LIB)

-• Green Belt lawn at the Quivira Entrance
+- Green Belt lawn at the Quivira Entrance

-• Green Belt lawn at the corner of College and Quivira
+- Green Belt lawn at the corner of College and Quivira

-Any location used for Expressive Activity must be left in its original condition at the conclusion of an event, and participants are responsible for ensuring that any litter is properly removed and discarded.
-Any participant who causes damage to College property will be responsible for paying charges necessary to return such property to its original state.
+Any location used for Expressive Activity must be left in its original condition at the conclusion of an event, and Participants are responsible for ensuring that any litter is properly removed and discarded.
+Any Participant who causes damage to College property will be responsible for paying charges necessary to return such property to its original state.
 Reasonable cleaning charges may be assessed.

 IV.
 Reasonable Restrictions